strategicdata/pmhc-mds-spec/table/episode/completion-status.rst

+All *Episode closed administratively* items are appropriate regardless of whether service contacts exist.

 1 - Episode closed - treatment concluded
   No further service contacts are planned as the client no longer requires treatment.